Chroogomphus vinicolor: Taxonomy

+Etymology

 The specific epithet vinicolor means "wine-colored".
 It is commonly known as the "wine-cap Chroogomphus" or the "pine spike".

 Description

 The fruit body of C. vinicolor has caps that are initially conical to convex before later flattening out, sometimes developing a small umbo, or a central depression; the caps measure 2–10 cm wide.
 Its color is highly variable, ranging from wine-red to reddish-brown to orange-brown or yellow-brown.
 Wine-red stains develop where the surface has dried or become rotten.
 The smooth cap surface is shiny, somewhat sticky when wet, and often radially streaked.
 The flesh is thick and orangish to ochraceous in color; its taste and odor have been variously described as "not distinctive" or "pleasant".
 The thick gills are decurrent (attached to and extending a short ways down the stem), well spaced, ochraceous buff to pale orange when young, but turning to blackish after the spores mature.
 In his original description, Peck noted that the gills, when viewed with a hand lens, "appear velvety due to the abundant spores".
 The fruit bodies are initially covered with a thin, web-like partial veil that soon disappears as the cap expands.
 The cylindrical stem measures 2.5–15 cm long by 0.2–2 cm thick, and taper towards the base.
 It is ochraceous to wine red or reddish-brown with a dry, smooth to fibrillose surface.
 The partial veil sometimes leaves an indistinct, thin fibrous ring on the upper stem.

 The spore print is greyish-black.
 The spores are narrowly elliptical to spindle-shaped, smooth, and measure 17–23 by 4.5–7.5 μm.
-The cystidia are somewhat spindle-shaped or narrowly club-shaped, and measure 112–164 by 13–20 µm.
-They have characteristically thick walls, up to 7.5 µm wide in the middle portion.
+The cystidia are somewhat spindle-shaped or narrowly club-shaped, and measure 112–164 by 13–20 μm.
+They have characteristically thick walls, up to 7.5 μm wide in the middle portion.